API Reference¶

 Connection.execute()

-.New in version 0.10.0.
+.Added in version 0.10.0.

-- coroutine executemany(command: str, args, *, timeout: Optional[float] = None)[source]¶
+- async executemany(command: str, args, *, timeout: float = None)[source]

 Execute an SQL command for each sequence of arguments in args.